brmkit/ludus_guacamole/README.md

 # ludus_guacamole

-An Ansible Role that installs [Guacamole](https://guacamole.apache.org/) on Linux in a Ludus range, and optionally configures connections.
+An Ansible Role that installs [Guacamole](https://guacamole.apache.org/) using [Docker Guacamole](https://github.com/flcontainers/guacamole) on Linux in a Ludus range, and optionally configures connections.

 ## Requirements